 PhD Fellows are supported by a monthly subsistence allowance (USD 1,000 per month).
 For successful candidates from low- and middle-income countries, a small travel grant may be awarded.
 UNU-IIGH will assist in the visa application process for non-Malaysian residents.

-Applicants must be currently enrolled in a PhD programme at one of our partner universities * listed below:
+Applicants must be currently enrolled in a PhD programme at an officially accredited or recognized* educational institution.

 Applicants must have a demonstrated proficiency in English.

 Applicants must be willing to be based in UNU-IIGH in Malaysia for a minimum of 6 months to a maximum of 12 months.

 Due to travel restrictions imposed by the Malaysian government in light of COVID-19, international PhD Fellows may not be able to enter Malaysia.
 In which case, the Fellowship will be done remotely.

 * Listed in the Intl.
 Association of Universities-World Higher Education database, https://wwhed.net.

 Please see the advertisement listed below for instructions on how to apply.

 UNU-IIGH encourages applications from women and nationals of low and middle-income countries.

 A limited number of placements are available each year; applications from women and nationals of low- and middle-income countries are encouraged.